wglfenglin/GitSkill/README.md

 # GitSkill
-Line of Dev branch 1
+Line of Dev branch 1 and 2